 Emma is an essayist, poet, writer of experimental forms, writing workshop instructor, and co-founding editor of A Velvet Giant, a genreless literary journal.
 She teaches Multimedia Writing (Prose & Poetry, Cross-Genre), Visual Poetry, and Essay Writing workshops.

 Emma has also been featured in readings and panels with Poets in Pajamas, Brooklyn Poets, the Poetry Society of New York, the [untitled collective], and more.
-Read more about Emma's creative recognition and experience in the literary world on the publications and experience pages.
+Read more about Emma's creative recognition, editorial and residency experience, and events in the literary world on the experience page.

 *